OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 In general APIs change over time.
 But deprecated or older version may still be operational either on purpose or by misconfiguration.
 These should also be tested as there is a good chance that they will contain vulnerabilities that newer versions have fixed.
 In addition, changes to APIs show newer features which may be less robust and therefore a good candidate for testing.

-To discover older version we can use the `Wayback machine` to help find older endpoints.
+To discover older versions we can use the `Wayback machine` to help find older endpoints.
 A helpful tool know as TomNomNom's [WayBackUrls](https://github.com/tomnomnom/waybackurls) fetches all the URLs that the Wayback Machine knows about for a domain.

 - [WayBackUrls](https://github.com/tomnomnom/waybackurls).
 Fetch all the URLs that the Wayback Machine knows about for a domain.
 - [waymore](https://github.com/xnl-h4ck3r/waymore).
 Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan & VirusTotal.